Werner – Beinhart!: Plot

-Cinema scene (Live-action scene) and Pub scene (Animated scene) combined

 Finally, the movie has its premiere in a cinema close to Munich Sendlinger Tor.
 The audience roars with laughter, and even Gerd Geldhai is delighted.

 The animated scene shows an already-tipsy Werner and Andi entering a pub.
 The pub is owned by a bartender who speaks with a Berlin dialect.
 First, they order beer with strawberry yoghurt.
 The yoghurt is solid so that it does not mix with the beer, but the duo drink it anyway and then order a sugar egg (raw eggs stirred with sugar).
 The bartender does not know how to prepare it, so he just serves them the raw eggs.
 At that moment, hot-tempered Dieter and the motorcycle gang enter the pub.
 The group all order beer, using the slang "Saft" (juice), and the dim-witted bartender thinks they literally order juice.
 The bartender politely tries to figure out what kind of juice they would like, but Dieter misinterprets one of the bartender's statements as a remark about his girlfriend.
 Dieter flies into a rage, and the pub building explodes.

 While the movie is running, Brösel - still wearing crutches - has to go to the bathroom.
 While he is using a urinal, he hears some heavy diarrhea sounds from a toilet stall.
 He smirks at first, but he becomes alarmed as smoke and then explosions emit from the stall.
 Then the door opens, and the witch girl from Brösel's dream appears, to the bewilderment of the man who was using the stall.
-The girl reminds Brösel that he had promised to fulfill her one wish, and she wants to marry him.
+The girl reminds Brösel that he had promised to fulfill her one wish since the king laughed at Brösel's decapitation, and she wants to marry him.

-Final: Wedding scene (Live-action scene)

 In a chapel, Brösel finally marries the witch girl; the priest from the beginning of the film presides over their wedding.
 When the priest asks the girl about her name, she says that he must guess it.
 On his third guess, the priest recalls encountering her in the forest when she called herself Rumpelstilzchen.
 When he mentions that name, she screams "The devil told you!" and transforms from her filthy appearance into an elegant and good-looking woman.
 The priest declares this a miracle, and the wedding guests sing in celebration.
 At the end of the song, Brösel kisses the girl, and she transforms into a frog.

 Again, Brösel wakes up from this dream when he gets a phone call by Gerd Geldhai, who says that he should start working on a sequel of the movie.